percona/pmm/docs/setting-up/client/external.md

 You can find more exporters on the [official Prometheus page](https://prometheus.io/docs/instrumenting/exporters/).

 ### Custom exporter

 You can write a custom external exporter or extend your application to expose metrics in Prometheus format.

-Please see more details here: https://prometheus.io/docs/instrumenting/writing_exporters/
+For more details see <https://prometheus.io/docs/instrumenting/writing_exporters/>.

 ### Examples